wp-plugins/affiliates/readme.txt

 == Upgrade Notice ==

 = 2.5.1 =
-* Added the French translation.
+* UI improvements and added the French translation.

 = 2.5.0 =
 * This release provides a new dashboard widget showing referral totals and a new shortcode [affiliates_earnings] showing affiliate earnings per month.